Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 CHAPTER 2 First Steps to Home Selling o Home Selling

 Location!
 Location!
 Location! is the most crucial consideration in real estate and a major factor, if not the predominant one, in real estate pricing.
-It is important for home sellers to know the considerations that determine a home’s price.
+It is important for home sellers to know the considerations that determine a home’s value.
 Setting the price at which to sell your home is not a simple formula, nor totally mathematical.
 Many elements factor into the decision.
 Throughout this book, you will read examples of similar (and similarly situated houses) that sold for very different prices, along with the reasons for the disparities.
 A calculated home value is not necessarily what you believe your home is worth.
 Recognizing this helps avoid overpricing, a major factor that leaves homes languishing on the market and rejected by buyers.
 Familiarity with the real estate terms market value, appraisal value, and assessed value can save disappointment and frustration, and allow the home seller to meaningfully engage in setting a home’s listing price.
 The most used definition of market value is “the most probable price a property should bring in a competitive, open market, under conditions requisite to a fair sale.”
 Essentially, this is a pre- negotiation opinion of what a house should bring in its local market, i.e., its geographical area, generally an area such as a suburb or neighborhood.
 Appraisal value is an evaluation of a property’s worth at a given point in time that is performed by a professional appraiser.
-Appraised value is a crucial factor in loan underwriting and determines how much money may be borrowed and under what 5
+Appraised value is a crucial factor in loan underwriting and determines how much money may be borrowed and under what 6

 terms.
 For example, the Loan to Value (LTV) ratio is based on the appraised value.
 Where LTV is greater than 80%, the lender generally will require the borrower to buy mortgage insurance.
 Assessed value is the amount local or state government has designated for specific property and frequently differs from market value or appraisal value.
 This assessed value is used as the basis of property tax and when a property tax is levied.
 The assessed value of real property is not necessarily equal to the property’s market value.
-Approximately 60% of U.S. properties are assessed higher than their current value.

 WHAT IS YOUR HOME WORTH?